t-wilkinson/generative-lsystem/README.md

 Program was tested using python 3.5.
 The project uses `pyglet` for OpenGL integration and `numpy` for array operations.

+`data.json` contains information to build lsystems and is used by both versions. `property.json` stores default settings for visualizing lsystems and is used by the newer version.

 # Running
 ```bash
 python -m pip install --user -r requirements.txt